TV Tropes Needs Your Help

 - In Final Fantasy IV, when main character Cecil heads to Mt.
 Ordeals to change his class from Dark Knight to Paladin, Golbez sends one of the Four Archfiends, the zombie warrior Scarmiglione, to prevent it from happening.
 Golbex specifically chose Scarmiglione for the task because Dark Knights are ineffective against the undead.

 - Rayquaza in Pokémon Ruby and Sapphire has the ability Air Lock, which nullifies the weather effects caused by Groudon's Drought and Kyogre's Drizzle.
+While Primal Groudon's Desolate Land and Primal Kyogre's Primordial Sea bypass Air Lock and Cloud Nine, Mega Rayquaza's Delta Stream jams even those two abilities.
 Likewise, Zygarde in Pokémon X and Y has Aura Break, which reverses the effects of Xerneas's Fairy Aura and Yveltal's Dark Aura so that instead of them respectively boosting the power of Fairy and Dark-type attacks they weaken them.

 - Ben 10: Omniverse: Ben Tennyson is the bearer of the Omnitrix, a device that grants him the ability to turn into various aliens with each one possessing their own powers.
 Khyber has a pet wearing the Nemetrix, a similar device given to him by Big Bad Malware that allows his pet to turn into the perfect predators to any alien species, making it basically designed to fight Omnitrix-wearers.
 It later turns out that the Nemetrix only has ten predatory aliens, and aliens like Upchuck or Upgrade don't have predators.